Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 While reviewing the connections, also check to ensure that the the RF connectors are threaded properly.
 Depending upon the age and wear of the connectors it can be difficult to tell if the connector is threaded correctly.
 This can be done by hand tightening each connection ensuring good connections are made.

 RF Attenuators tend to be pretty rugged, however overpowering and shipping damage can occur.
-Should an attenuator no longer work, it will likely be unable to run a calibration at any level.
+Should an attenuator no longer work, the test system will be unable to run a calibration at any level.
 When the connections are being checked it is best practice to replace each attenuator individually and attempt to run the calibration to determine which is no longer functioning.

 Attenuators can also be verified prior to putting them in the setup eliminating them as a possible culprit.
 This can be done using a power meter and sensor to verify the correct attenuation.